saikotek/docs/pages/bare_metal_cloud/dedicated_servers/partitioning_ovh/guide.en-gb.md

 Some [dedicated servers](/links/bare-metal/bare-metal) have multiple groups of disks.
 For example, one group with SATA disks and another group with SSD disks.
 Those servers are sometimes also called **hybrid servers**.

-To list the disk groups and their disks, you can use the following API call in order to identify the disk group on which you want the OS to be installed:
+To list the disk groups and their disks, you can use the following API call in order to identify the disk group on which you want the OS to be reinstalled:

 > [!api]
 >